-a) The City of Roseville has adopted a Pedestrian Master Plan, Bicycle Master Plan, and Short-Range Transit Plan.
+- a) The City of Roseville has adopted a Pedestrian Master Plan, Bicycle Master Plan, and Short-Range Transit Plan.
 The project was reviewed for consistency with these documents, and no conflicts were identified.
 The project is located in an area planned for commercial uses.
-The project will construct frontage improvements including sidewalks, curb, and gutter along Conference Center Drive and Gibson Drive.
-The proposed project will be constructed consistent with the existing roadway system and in compliance with the requirements of the Pedestrian Master Plan, Bicycle Master Plan, and Short Range Transit Plan.

-- b) The proposed project is a hotel development, which is considered a commercial use consistent with the General Plan land use designation.
+Conference Center Drive, which is located adjacent to the northwestern boundary of the project site, is developed with sidewalks and bike lanes.
+This road serves the subject parcel and has direct connection to Gibson Drive to the west.
+The proposed project will be constructed consistent with the existing roadway system and in compliance with the requirements of the Pedestrian Master Plan, Bicycle Master Plan, and Short Range Transit Plan. - b) The proposed project is a skilled nursing facility, which is considered a commercial use consistent with the General Plan land use designation.
 The project does not include any unique characteristics which would draw in regional traffic, or which would prompt longer trips.
-The project would locate lodging and employment in proximity to existing developed areas, and would therefore have a neutral or positive impact on VMT.
+The project would locate services and employment in proximity to existing developed areas, and would therefore have a neutral or positive impact on VMT.
 The project is consistent with the General Plan land use designation, and is therefore consistent with the VMT assumptions in the GPU EIR; impacts are less than significant. - c, d) The project has been reviewed by the City Engineering and City Fire Department staff, and has been found to be consistent with the City's Design Standards including emergency vehicle circulation requirements.
 Furthermore, standard conditions of approval added to all City project require compliance with Fire Codes and other design standards.
 Compliance with existing regulations ensure that impacts are less than significant.